francelwebdev/francelwebdev/README.md

 ### Hi there 👋

-I'm Francel.
+I am Francel AMAMOO.
+I am a Ruby On Rails back-end developer.
-I am a Ruby On Rails backend  developer.
-I write mostly Ruby code.
-I have also skills in Python and Django and frontend skills in JavaScript and Vuejs.
+Ruby is the language that makes me more productive.
+I write very often and mostly Ruby code.
+I also have little skills in Python + Django and Elixir + Phoenix and Nodejs based framework and front-end skills in JavaScript and Vuejs.
 I am currently looking for new opportunities.

 <!--